Training Site Accreditation

-Services considered for advanced training in sexual and reproductive health
+Clinical services considered for advanced training in sexual and reproductive health (SRH).

-A site visit during the accreditation meeting is considered ideal, however NZCSRH recognises that this is not always practical.
-Where possible two of the Educational Advisory Committee or clinical Trustees will meet with the service on site.
-If this is not possible, then some or all of the meeting participants can enter remotely by phone or videoconference.
-NZCSRH may nominate a Fellow who is not a Trustee to represent the College if this facilitates a site visit, in this situation, the other NZCSRH representative must be a member of the Educational Advisory committee.
+Where possible a site visit will be arranged.
+NZCSRH will be represented by two members of the EAC or two Fellows who are members of the NZSRHECT Board.
+They will meet with representatives of the clinical service on site.
+If this is not possible, then some or all of the meeting participants can meet remotely by phone or videoconference.
+A Fellow who is not a member of the NZSRHECT Board may be nominated to represent NZCSRH if this facilitates a site visit.
+In this situation, the other NZCSRH representative must be a member of the EAC.

-Clinics must be open at least 2 full days per week to be considered for accreditation as a main training site.
-Clinical settings open less than 2 days per week may be considered as outreach clinics, provided that the staff also work in a base clinic open more than 2 days per week.
-During year 1 in Family Planning and Sexual Health services, a specialist doctor should usually be available for all hours the trainee is in clinic.
-Services seeking accreditation for year 2 and 3 placements will be considered with a lower number of specialist hours, however, other clinicians should be available while the trainee is in clinic.
-Changes in personnel which means the trainee is without other clinician support in clinic for longer than a period of 2 weeks or more must be notified to NZCSRH in writing.
-Changes in specialist doctor availability (other than annual leave) should be advised to NZCSRH in writing.
+- Services must be open for at least 2 full days per week to be considered for accreditation as a main training site.
+Clinical settings open for less than 2 days per week may be considered as outreach clinics, provided that the staff also work in a base clinic which is open for more than 2 days per week.
+During a trainee’s Year 1 placements in Family Planning and Sexual Health services, a specialist doctor should usually be available for the whole time the trainee is in clinic.
+Services seeking accreditation for Year 2 and Year 3 placements will be considered with a lower number of specialist hours.
+However, other clinicians should be available while the trainee is in clinic.
+Changes in personnel which mean that the trainee is without another clinician’s support in clinic for a period of 2 weeks or more must be notified to the NZCSRH in writing.
+Changes in specialist doctor availability (other than annual leave) should also be advised to NZCSRH in writing.

-Specific consult types will be considered in the overall make-up of clinical work, however as the nature of the setting (Family Planning versus sexual health clinic, for example) will determine the case types, it is overall case load that is used to determine whether there is sufficient training opportunity for the trainee.
-Typically, 10-15 cases per FTE per day would be expected.
-The service must notify NZCSRH in writing if case numbers decrease significantly.
+- Specific consultation types will be considered in the overall make-up of clinical work.
+However as the nature of the setting, e.g. Family Planning versus sexual health clinic, will determine the case types, it is the overall case load that is used to determine whether or not there is sufficient training opportunity for a trainee.
+Typically, a trainee would be expected to see 8 to 15 cases per full day would be expected.
+The service must notify the NZCSRH in writing if case numbers decrease significantly.

-Trainee timetable must include the orientation period, and how it will be determined when this is over.
+- The trainee’s timetable must include the orientation period, and details on how it will be determined when this is over.

-Essential criteria - Clinical room to see patients, on site on-line internet access to clinical literature including current journals, access to online teaching, evidence of quality assurance/auditing
+- Essential accreditation criteria include a clinic room for the trainee to see patients, on site on-line internet access to clinical literature including current journals, access to on-line teaching and evidence of quality assurance/auditing.

-Preferred criteria - Access to a library with current specialist literature, Participation in undergraduate (medical, nursing or allied health) teaching, Access to funding for conferences etc, Access to face-to-face teaching in this specialty, Participation in quality assurance processes
+- Preferred accreditation criteria include access to a library with current specialist literature, participation in undergraduate (medical, nursing or allied health) teaching, access to funding for educational activities, e.g. conferences, access to face-to-face in person teaching in this specialty and participation in quality assurance processes.

-Any dispute in this regard will be referred to the Trust Board according to the complaints policy.
+Any dispute in this regard will be referred to the NZSRHECT Board according to the Complaints Policy.